linglp/Me/README.md

 # References
-The portfolio site was created thanks to the guidance provided by this Youtube video [here](https://www.youtube.com/watch?v=bmpI252DmiI).
-I tweaked some stylings and customized it based on my needs.
+The portfolio site was created thanks to the HTML template provided by freefolio: https://github.com/OSSPhilippines/freefolio?tab=readme-ov-file